-Although the choice of which closure approximation to use in modeling LCP flows is still much a matter of debate within the literature, several features of the Bingham closure approximation make it an ideal candidate for use in the calculations discussed in this article.
-Firstly, the Bingham closure approximation is exact in the limiting case $De \rightarrow 0$ and is therefore well suited for the investigation of Ericksen number cascade dynamics.
-Additionally, systematic comparisons made between exact solutions of the original Doi theory, which neglects gradient elasticity, and solutions obtained using various closure approximations for both homogeneous and non-homogeneous flows (Feng et al., 1998; Grosso et al., 2000b) indicate that the Bingham closure should give the best qualitative agreement with the exact solutions for low De in complex flows.
+Although the choice of which closure approximation to use in modeling LCP flows is still much a matter of debate within the literature, several features of the Bingham closure approximation make it an ideal candidate for use in the calculations discussed in this paper.
+First, the Bingham closure approximation is exact in the limiting case $De \rightarrow 0$ and is therefore well suited for investigation of the Ericksen number cascade dynamics.
+Additionally, systematic comparisons made between exact solutions of the original Doi theory, which neglects gradient elasticity, and solutions obtained using various closure approximations for both homogeneous and nonhomogeneous flows [Feng et al. (1998); Grosso et al. (2000b)] indicate that the Bingham closure should give the best qualitative agreement with the exact solutions for low De in complex flows.
 We do note, however, that the Bingham closure approximation fails to predict the tumbling to flow-aligning transition exhibited by the exact Doi theory for the nematic strength value used in this study.
-As the parameter values used in this study correspond to the tumbling regime within the De parameter space, this deficiency in the approximation does not inhibit the predictive capabilities of the DMG model in the context of the work discussed here.
+As the parameter values used in this study correspond to the tumbling regime within the De parameter space, this deficiency in the approximation should not inhibit the predictive capabilities of the DMG model in the context of the work discussed here.